kumbulanit/t-sql/tech company/untitled/Module 8 - Using Built-In Functions/Lab_Using_Built-in_Functions.md

         -- MATHEMATICAL FUNCTIONS: Statistical validation
         CASE
-            WHEN e.Commission IS NULL THEN 'VALID'  -- Commission can be null WHEN e.Commission < 0 THEN 'NEGATIVE_VALUE'
+            WHEN e.CommissionRate IS NULL THEN 'VALID'  -- Commission can be null WHEN e.CommissionRate < 0 THEN 'NEGATIVE_VALUE'
-            WHEN e.Commission > 50 THEN 'UNUSUALLY_HIGH'
+            WHEN e.CommissionRate > 50 THEN 'UNUSUALLY_HIGH'
-            WHEN ABS(e.Commission - ROUND(e.Commission, 2)) > 0.001 THEN 'PRECISION_ERROR'
+            WHEN ABS(e.CommissionRate - ROUND(e.CommissionRate, 2)) > 0.001 THEN 'PRECISION_ERROR'
             ELSE 'VALID'
         END AS CommissionQuality,